5 Common Hair Drying Mistakes

 Doesn’t it seem almost magical the way your hair comes out of a salon appointment with so much bounce and volume?
 It’s true, most women try to achieve the blowout look themselves often spending countless hours but the trick is actually rather simple: it’s all in the hair brush.

 Let’s take a moment to talk about hair brushes.
 There are two common brush types: Round and Metal Barrel each of which serve a different function.
+Read more on the most suited hairbrush for you here.

 The round brush is best for blow drying hair and the way this brush works is that the bigger it is, the most volume you get.
 A good tip is to use a natural boar brush, which spreads the oils from your scalp all around your hair strands to give you that slick finish you’re after just like from the salon.